brewster1134/sourcerer/README.md

 2. Further namespace your error with the name of the type & the method `foo.search`
 3. Optionally you can pass values into your error using the format `%{foo}`
 4. write a .sourcerer file to project
+5. some kind of symlink solution to maintain the same source file even if the version changes (jquery.js vs jquery-1.2.3.js)